oddstream/cj/README.md

 ## TODO

-- Better text editor (including found word highlighting and spellchecking)
+- Better text editor (including spellchecking, found word highlighting, more visible caret, more keyboard shortcuts)
+- The current search is very efficient, but case sensitive
+- Support for moving text from `inc` to `com`, to facilitate short term to long term note workflow; maybe right-click popup 'copy selected text to commonplace book' ...
+- The 'choose a hashtag' dialog uses a select widget, which should really be a list widget
-- Markdown support
+- Markdown support in `com`
-- More support for hashtags
+- More support for hashtags?
-- More support for creating backups
+- Support for creating backups, or git, or cloud (Fyne has some cloud support)
 - Many little quality-of-life tweaks

 ## History